Anay-Pampatwar/Anay-Pampatwar/README.md

 - <a href="https://github.com/Anay-Pampatwar/CSYE6200Lab">Stocks Portfolio Managemant React Project</a>

 ---

+#### 🏆 My Certifications

+- AWS Certified Solution Architect Associate.
+- Click to view my [Certification](https://www.linkedin.com/posts/anay-pampatwar28_aws-certificate-activity-6830679042228854784-sqgc?utm_source=share&utm_medium=member_desktop).

 #### ⚡ My Mantras

-- The only true wisdom is in knowing you know nothing. - *Socrates*
+> The only true wisdom is in knowing you know nothing. - *Socrates*
-- Life is 10% what happens to us and 90% how you react to it. - *Charles R. Swindoll*
+> Life is 10% what happens to us and 90% how you react to it. - *Charles R. Swindoll*